 Design principle 9:

-→ Keep drills challenging by including up-to-date information and learning goals
+Keep drills exciting by including up-to-date information and challenges

-Set learning goals for drills to make sure people brush up on time.
+Set challenges for drills to make sure people brush up on time.
 Also, add the latest information to keep your drills up to date.
 Check below to find out how it’s done!

 What?

-It is important to set a learning goal for drills or courses, keep your content up to date, and adapt the tone of voice to your target group.
+It is important to set learning challenges for drills or courses, keep your content up to date, and adapt the tone of voice to your target group.

 • Tone of voice: the way you communicate with a target group.
 It is the tone you want to strike as a brand/company, which can be formal, informal, youthful, etc., but it can also be different for each target group.